Dress to Prevent Hypothermia

 - Always pack a rain jacket or rain suit.
 And, of course, put it on in case of rain.
 A light drizzle is all it takes to speed up the effects of cold weather.
 We like the Kryptek Koldo rain jacket.

 - Layer your clothing.
-Three light layers are better than one heavy one so you can remove and replace layers as needed during several hours afield.
+Three light layers are better than one heavy one so you can remove and replace layers as needed during several hours in the field.
 Wearing a heavy coat that causes you to perspire is counter-productive.
 Instead, try some combination of long underwear, pants/shirts, vests, and jackets.

 - Wear underwear that wicks moisture away from your skin.
 Walking and climbing while you’re hunting can cause you to perspire, even though the air temperature is cold.
 Several modern fabrics used for long underwear wick, or pull moisture away from your skin.
 Merino Wool is also a great choice, as it continues to insulate even when it’s wet.